stuartfowler/CEMT/README.md

 This imports all of the necessary stereotypes and attributes of the CEMT, as well as macros it relies upon.
 The source code for these JavaScript macros is captured in this GitHub repo, but can also be viewed inside CAMEO itself if you would like to validate it.

-> Note: You will also need to ensure that `SimulationProfile.mdzip` is also imported into your project.
+> **Note**: You will also need to ensure that `SimulationProfile.mdzip` is also imported into your project.
 This comes as part of the CAMEO Simulation Toolkit, and it should default into the same default `profiles` directory.
 Just follow the same process as used to import `Cyber_Profile.mdzip` but scroll down until you find `SimulationProfile.mdzip`.

 <mark>Diagrams</mark>